KingLouie1994/games-platform/README.md

 # This is a website containing information and updated to all kinds of games for PC, PlayStation, X-Box and Nintendo Switch.
-I built it as part of a creative React course on the Internet.
+React, Redux and Axios are used to build this project.
+I built it as part of a creative React course.

 ## Getting Started with Create React App